spacetelescope/jwst-preprint-automator/README.md

 - 0.8: High confidence of JWST science
 - 1.0: Definite JWST science

-### DOI Score
+### JWST DOI Score
 - 0.0: No DOI provided
 - 0.5: DOI mentioned but unclear if for JWST data
 - 1.0: Clear JWST data DOI present

-Papers are considered JWST science papers if they score ≥ 0.5 on the science scale, and are flagged as properly citing JWST data if they score ≥ 0.8 on the DOI scale.
+We have tunable thresholds for what should or shouldn't be reported as JWST science or a valid DOI.
+By default, papers are considered JWST science papers if they score over `0.5` on the science scale, and are flagged as properly citing JWST data if they score `0.8` on the DOI scale.

 ## Caching